protesilaos/my-website/_codelog/2022-12-28-note-modus-themes-4-melpa.md

 Don't like yellow comments?
 How about changing the value to `red-faint`?
 The 10x developer programs with yellow strings?
 Peak productivity is now within your grasp!
-You are vociferous about keywords being blue?
+You are vociferous, thinking that keywords should be blue?
 Make overrides, not war.

 You get the idea.
 And remember that I am here to help.